 People schedule themselves for bodywork because they want to improve the way they feel in their body.
 They (me included) want to feel better.
 We want to be less tense, restricted and uncomfortable in our own skin.
 We want to be able to move about more easily.

-More times than not, people put themselves in therapy because they had a recent misadventure – a physical injury of some sort or something super stressful.
+More times than not, people put themselves in therapy because they had a recent misadventure.
+A trauma of some sort or something super stressful.
 Surgery even.
 Oftentimes, they are suffering intense and persistent pain that may have led to some area in their body not functioning properly (dysfunction) and likely challenging level thinking.